shrimo/SLAMBox/README.md

 ![logo](doc/slambox_logo.png)

-SLAMBOX is designed for use metod simultaneous localization and mapping (SLAM) in education, experiments, research and development by Node-based user interface.
+SLAMBOX is designed for use metod simultaneous localization and mapping ([SLAM][def]) in education, experiments, research and development by Node-based user interface.
 This is a box with tools that you can quickly and conveniently experiment with separate SLAM nodes.
+You can watch the demo here: [Demo video.](https://vimeo.com/881531969/eee24a6330)
 <br>

 ![Screenshot01](doc/screenshot01.png)
-<sup>You can watch the demo here: [Demo video.](https://vimeo.com/881531969/eee24a6330)</sup>
+<sup>examples/slambox_base.json</sup>

 ## Introduction